 The cyanobacteria biomass at the Landsort Deep station (BMP H3) appears relatively low for methodological reasons: This was the only station where the upper 20 m were sampled in contrast to 10 m in the other open sea regions.
 As cyanobacteria prefer the upper water layers, the inclusion of the lower layer of the euphotic zone reduces the depth-integrated average.
-The cyanobacteria biomass per m3 might be more than double, especially for Nodularia, if only the upper 0-10 m water layer would be considered.
+The cyanobacteria biomass per m3 might be double, especially for the strongly buoyant Nodularia, if only the upper 0-10 m water layer would be considered.
+In 2016, the peak biomass (219 μ g/L) was found on 1 August, exceptionally dominated by Dolichospermum spp.

-Data for the Eastern Gotland Basin were contributed from Finland, Germany, Lithuania, Poland and Sweden.
-Nevertheless, the data basis is rather poor because these open sea samples have to be taken at costly cruises.
+Data from the Eastern Gotland Basin were contributed by Finland, Germany, Lithuania, Poland and Sweden.
+Nevertheless, the data basis is rather poor.
 The years 1994 and 1996 had to be excluded because they contained only data from August.
 However, data from 1993, 1995 and 1997 were included despite lacking July data.
-The data from the Bornholm Basin had a gap for similar reasons (1994 and 1995 only August data; 1996 no data).
+The biomass peak of the genera considered was recorded on 14.6.2016 (462 μg/L).